 Church Wedding Songs

-Songs played as the wedding party enters the church and approach the altar are known as the processional songs.
+Songs played as the wedding party enters the church and approaches the altar are known as the processional songs.
 Here are processional songs for church weddings.

 The bride’s entrance is typically highlighted by the “Here Comes The Bride” song.
 However, here are a few other options as well for your church wedding.